What is Lead Poisoning?

 The Bottom Line

-There are many sources of lead poisoning, including both environmental and occupational causes.
-Poisoning is usually due to lead ingestion and/or inhalation.
+There are many sources of lead poisoning, including environmental and occupational causes.
+Poisoning is usually due to lead ingestion or inhalation.
 Lead poisoning causes multi-organ toxicity, especially of the nervous system and kidneys.
-If lead levels in the blood are high, chelating drugs can be given to reduce the burden of lead in the body.
+If lead concentrations in the blood are high, chelating drugs can be given to reduce the burden of lead in the body.

 What is lead?